anttiluode/OriginOfLife/README.md

 *   **What it does:** Proves that information destroyed by a physical boundary is recoverable.
 It generates a continuous multiplicative wave-state (the Kernel),
 *    filters it through a simulated skull, crushes it via a non-linear threshold (the Rajapinta), and then uses Differential Evolution on a 3D Takens embedding to
-*    successfully reverse-engineer the original frequencies of the hidden arms[cite: 15].
+*    successfully reverse-engineer the original frequencies of the hidden arms.

 ### 2. The RT Delay Bundle Explorer